AdamP1592/Network-Simulation/README.md

 ## Conclusion

 This project demonstrates the integration of detailed biophysical neuron models, dynamic synapse simulation, and computational geometry to generate realistic neural network connectivity.
 By combining the Hodgkin–Huxley framework with Tsodyks–Markram dynamic synapses and a custom synapse generator, the simulation provides insights into both the electrophysiological behavior and the structural connectivity of neuronal networks.
-The modular design also paves the way for future enhancements, including the incorporation of growth cone dynamics and multi-user simulation capabilities.
+The modular design also paves the way for future enhancements, including the incorporation of growth cone dynamics and more high fidelity neuron models.

+### Limitations
+- **Neuron Model**: Neurons are implemented as single-compartment models rather than multi-compartmental morphologies.
+As a result, signal attenuation along dendrites/axons and compartment-specific ion channel dynamics are not represented.

+- **Synapse Model**: For demonstration, synaptic parameters are manually set to maximize visible network activity, rather than randomized or sampled from experimental distributions.

+- **Synaptic Connections**: The connection algorithm uses a custom geometric approach with limited experimental field data for validation.
+This may not capture all biological nuances of synapse formation.

+- **Performance Concerns**: To optimize web demo performance and hosting constraints, connections are currently unidirectional.
+Bidirectionality and more complex recurrent structures are omitted in this demo version.

 ### References